If you’re looking to find the best life coach near you, you’ve come to the right place.

 - Create better habits and routines.

 The biggest difference between a life coach and a therapist is a trained therapist has a more formal education.

-Both licensed social workers and psychologists graduate from accredited programs and must be licensed with the state.
+Both licensed social workers and psychologists graduate from accredited programs and must be licensed by the state.

 “Life coaches are more loosely regulated and do not need such credentials.”

-The reason life coaching has gained such popularity lately is the decreased mental health stigma.
+Life coaching has recently gained popularity because of the decreased mental health stigma.

 Overcoming the Mental Health Stigma